flexiondotorg/oab-java6/README.rst

 Optional parameters

 * -c              : Remove pre-existing packages from /var/local/oab/deb
+* -k <gpg-key-id> : Use the specified existing key instead of generating one
 * -s              : Skip building if the packages already exist
 * -h : This help

 How do I download and run this thing?